KeyanSong/431-2018/homework/README.md

 # 431 Homework Information, Fall 2018

 Each assignment requires you to analyze some data, and prepare a report using R Markdown.
-Sometimes you will also need to write a short essay, for which you also need to use R Markdown, and not, for instance, Word.
-You will submit both your Markdown file, and an HTML, PDF or Word document built from that R Markdown file through Canvas.
-Our preference in 431 is an HTML submission.
-The schedule is
+Sometimes you will also need to write a short essay, for which you also need to use R Markdown, and not, for instance, a Word document.

+## Schedule

 1. **[Assignment 1]**
 2. **[Assignment 2]**